rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

 ```

 Additionally, this type of syntax should only be allowed on *single expressions that require braced
 blocks*.
-This is to prevent `goto fail` errors when writing code.
+This is to prevent `goto fail`-type errors when writing code.

 ```
 if foo() {